nicai-cloud/cai-gift-shop-api/README.md

                 1. Container: Cai-gift-shop
                 2. Source volume: certs-volume
                 3. Container path: /app/certs/
-        10. Create the task definition
+        9. Create the task definition
-        11. Create a new service with the above task definition
+        10. Create a new service with the above task definition
-        12. If the deployment failed, go to Cluster -> Cai-gift-shop-cluster -> Services -> cai-gift-shop-api -> Deployments -> See the Events at the bottom for error logs
+        11. If the deployment failed, go to Cluster -> Cai-gift-shop-cluster -> Services -> cai-gift-shop-api -> Deployments -> See the Events at the bottom for error logs
+        12. If there are no obvious error logs in above point 12, then it is likely that it is a runtime error, which we can see inside CloudWatch
+        13. To enable CloudWatch logs, see above point 7.7.7 around "Use log collection"
 11. Create a Budget alert in the admin account:
     1. Go to "Billing and Cost Management" -> "Budgets" -> Click on "Create budget" -> Choose "Zero-Spend Budget"
 12. To use SES to send email:
     1. Go to SES and create an entity with "nicai.goodyhub@gmail.com", verify it when receiving email
     2. Go to IAM role ec2-role and attach AmazonSESFullAccess policy to it
-13. To use sendGrid to send email:
-    1. Setup email templates: In SendGrid, go to Email API -> Dynamic Templates -> Click on button "Create a Dynamic Template"
-    2. Add a new email sender: In SendGrid, go to Settings -> Sender Authentication -> Click on button "Verify a Single Sender"